Lonitch/Lonitch.github.io/_posts/2023-08-22-Deutsch-algo.md

 where subscripts indicate middle points' locations.
 They are written in a reversed order as it's conventional to apply operators from right to left to qubits.

 Now, let's consider two qubits, and add a Hadamard gate to both of them.
-The corresponding circuit is shown in <ref fig='qc-twoh'>, and its caption gives 4 possible two-qubit states upon measurement.
+The corresponding circuit is shown in <ref fig='qc-twoh'/>, and its caption gives 4 possible two-qubit states upon measurement.
 {%fig 'qc' 'Two Hadamard gate' 'no_palette' 'qc-twoh'%}
 <script>
 qc=Q`